Where can I purchase the necessary items for synchro?

 If an athlete suffers an injury (either at the pool, or during another activity) the club’s injury protocol will kick in.
 Post-injury, coaches, athletes

-Ensure your swimmer has what they need to be successful, including healthy routines (eating, sleeping, hydrating), stretching regularly, arriving to
+Ensure your swimmer has what they need to be successful, including healthy routines (eating, sleeping, hydrating), stretching regularly, and arriving to

 Every swimmer brings different strengths to the team.
 Trust the coaches’ decisions on the position and role of each swimmer.
 Support the coach by